Stephen-Seo/AnotherMemCheck/README.md

 ## Other Notes

+As mentioned earlier, there probably is memory that is always allocated at the start of a program that never gets free'd, but this should be ok because the OS should reclaim all allocated memory from a stopped process.

+Also, if one wants to prevent this software from printing every malloc/calloc/free call, one can set the `ANOTHER_MEMCHECK_QUIET=1` environment variable so that it only prints unfree'd memory at program execution end.

 Since this is relatively newly written software (as of middle of 2024), there might be a memory leak within this software when keeping track of memory.
 Thus, this software may be revised later on.
 If you are interested in verifying